 When to use Natural Release?

-Use Instant Pot natural release for the following:
+In general, use the pressure cooker natural release method for the following:

-- The food continues cooking even after the cooking cycle is complete.
+- Longer-cooking foods: the food continues cooking even after the cooking cycle is complete.

-- Doing an Instant Pot quick release when cooking foamy foods like grains or pasta can cause a big mess because the foam can spurt out of the pressure release valve.
+- Foamy foods: doing a quick release when cooking foamy foods like grains or pasta can cause a big mess because the foam can spurt out of the pressure release valve.
+A natural release allows the pressure and temperature to fall gradually, reducing the mess.

-- Once pressure cooking has completed, the Instant Pot will chime and will begin counting up the minutes (if in Keep Warm mode).
+- Once pressure cooking has been completed, the Instant Pot will chime and begin counting the minutes (if in Keep Warm mode).

 - Wait for the float valve to drop on its own.